dthabata/certificates/README.md

 # certificates

-A certificate reunion I've gained on for the past year or so
+A certificate reunion I've gained for the past year or so